dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 User clicked No.

-And that’s pretty much all you need to know about the MsgBox function.
+And that's pretty much all you need to know about the MsgBox function.
 Use message boxes with caution, though.
-There’s usually no reason to display message
+There's usually no reason to display message

 boxes that serve no purpose.
 For example, people tend to get annoyed when they